Rawleenc/ArchCraftsman/README.md

 ```
 Then use [Poedit](https://archlinux.org/packages/community/x86_64/poedit/) to create or update translations based on the newly generated `base.pot`

+# Requirements

+ArchCraftsman is a pure native python 3 project based on the Archlinux's distribution of python.
+Therefore, it doesn't require any external dependencies to be executed.
+There is also no dependencies on the pypi.org package.

+The requirements.txt file is only used for linting, formating, licensing, building, publishing, etc.

 # Operation details and purpose

 The purpose of this script is to propose a very fast and straightforward Arch Linux installation while bringing all the care I put on my own installations.
 The customization options are therefore not countless.
 However, some flexibility is still proposed.